 "I want my kitty pics back!"

 Yes, the valuable company data is yours, but that laptop or mobile device is your employees'.
 CSOonline.com discusses that in companies where there is a Bring your Own Device (BYOD) policy, 7 out of 10 people would avoid using a personal device for work if they knew the employer could remotely wipe it, and 2 thirds say they are allowed to use devices to access company information.

 Wall Street Journal has reported that “employers can remotely erase data from those devices, and they aren't required to make a distinction between personal and professional information.
 Workers at a variety of companies report losing their lists of contacts and treasured photos.”

-- Turn to your mobile provider, where it can perform a remote wipe for you, but you’ll need to have a cellular device app already installed.
+- Turn to your mobile provider, which can perform a remote wipe for you, but you’ll need to have a cellular device app already installed.

 - Implement software to perform a remote wipe.
 This is far more secure than a factory reset, but it must be connected to the internet.

 - Rely on encryption.
-As a business could initiate a remote wipe on the containerized app, rendering the data “unreadable.”
+A business could initiate a remote wipe on the containerized app, rendering the data “unreadable.”